Atlantic salmon are an anadromous species, migrating from salt water to fresh water to spawn. (Photo by Hans-Petter Fjeld)

 Juvenile Atlantic salmon have a splotched colour on their sides, but after three to five years their scales will turn silver as they approach adulthood.
 When they return to their native river to reproduce, the fish’s body will turn completely black.

 Atlantic salmon have small teeth along their jaw.
-Males of the species will also develop a hook on their lower jaw, called a kype.
+Males will also develop a hook on their lower jaw, called a kype.

 Where is this species found?